 Buying an Abyssinian

-If you're considering the purchase of an Abyssinian feline, it is important for you to buy from a breeder who is recognized by at least one cat association.
-Abyssinians in pet shops cannot be guaranteed unless they come with a solid proof-of-pedigree that goes back as far as five generations.
-The proof alone is unlikely to be available at a pet shop.The cost of Abyssinian cats range from about $300 to $550.
+When purchasing an Abyssinian feline, it is important to buy from a breeder who is recognized by at least one cat association.
+Abyssinians in pet shops cannot be guaranteed unless they come with a solid proof-of-pedigree that goes back as far as five generations, which is unlikely to be available at a pet shop.The cost of Abyssinian cats range from about $300 to $550.
 If you want a cat you can show, the cost will be more around $1,000 to about $1,500.